FightM9/simple-todo-list/README.md

-# ⚡ Simple React Todo App
+# 🌄 Awesome Todo App
-A simple todo web application written in React + JavaScript.
-Try out now on:
+A simple todo written in Vanila JavaScript.
+No dependencies Try out now on:

 ## Features